Muhammad-Hassanshahbaz/Python-project/README.md

 The Karachi Hospital Navigator project is developed to address the need for a reliable and user-friendly platform for navigating hospitals in Karachi.
-Whether you're a resident, visitor, or healthcare professional, this tool aims to make it easier to find hospitals
+Whether you're a resident, visitor, or healthcare professional, this tool aims to make it easier to find hospitals.